Thorinair/Princess-Luna/README.md

     - `!artdel` Removes an art from the database.
 Specify a track name after the command.
     - `!storyadd` Adds a story to the database.
 Specify a track name after the command, and the story text in the lines below.
     - `!storydel` Removes a story from the database.
 Specify a track name after the command.
+    - `!spooladd` Adds an empty filament spool weight to the database.
+Specify the spool name after the command, and the weight in the line below.
+The command will automatically remove the unit from the weight if you added it.
+It is suggested to add the net weight as last word to the name of the spool as well, so RariTUSH can properly display the data once loaded.
+    - `!spooldel` Removes a filament spool weight from the database.
+Specify a spool name after the command.
     - `!h` Lists the current status of any h chains.
     - `!ignore` Forcefully adds a user ID to a learning ignore list.
     - `!mood` Changes the mood of a larger group of the Ikea Tradfri bulbs to one of the preset configurations available.
 Use without a mood name to list all available ones.